bizio-me/.github/profile/README.md

 #### Copyright

-© 2024, bizio.me in the European Union (UE) and elsewhere.
+© 2024, bizio.me in the European Union (EU) and elsewhere.
 All rights reserved.